 This leads nicely onto supply chain analysis.

-If your new product or service is successful, then other 'players' in the supply chain will react to your success.
+If your new product or service is successful, then other players in the supply chain will react to your success.
 Some will benefit, some will be negatively impacted.
-(Note: see this definition of Supply Chain.)
 By analysing all the participants that in the supply chain, you may well discover that:

 Route to Market